Quinnipiac University: Student life

 Quinnipiac is home to seven fraternities and nine sororities.

-The National Panhellenic Conference is an umbrella organization which was created in 1902 for 26 women's sororities.

 Athletics

 The Quinnipiac Bobcats, previously the Quinnipiac Braves, comprise the school's athletic teams.
 They play in NCAA Division I in the Metro Atlantic Athletic Conference, except for the men's and women's ice hockey teams, which are part of ECAC Hockey, and the women's field hockey team, which joined Big East Conference starting with the 2016 season.